manyducksco/borf/packages/browser/README.md

 ## Routing

-Most web apps today are what's known as an SPA, or single-page app, consisting of one HTML page with links to a handful of JS files containing the bundled app code.
-The code on this one page uses browser APIs to manipulate the document, simulating navigation between multiple "pages", but retaining all JavaScript state because no actual reloads take place.
+Most web apps today are what's known as an SPA, or single-page app, consisting of one HTML page with links to bundled app code.
+This code uses browser APIs to simulate navigation between multiple "pages" by swapping out page content based on the URL, but retains all JavaScript state that would normally be lost between page loads because no actual page loads take place.
+Despite the illusion of moving around the app, you never actually leave that one HTML page.
+This technique is generally known as client-side routing.

-Routes determine which view is shown based on the current URL.
+`@borf/browser` makes heavy use of client-side routing.
+You can define as many routes as you have views, and the URL will determine which one the app shows at any given time.

 By building an app around routes, lots of things we expect from a web app will just work; back and forward buttons, sharable URLs, bookmarks, etc.

-Routing in Borf is aesthetically inspired by [choo.js](https://www.choo.io/docs/routing) with technical inspiration from [@reach/router](https://reach.tech/router/), as routes are matched by highest specificity regardless of the order they were registered in.
-This avoids a lot of confusing situations that come up with route matching in order-based routers like `express`.
+Routing in Borf is aesthetically inspired by [choo.js](https://www.choo.io/docs/routing) with technical inspiration from [@reach/router](https://reach.tech/router/), as routes are matched by highest specificity regardless of the order they were registered.
+This avoids some confusing situations that come up with order-based routers like that of `express`.
+On the other hand, order-based routers can support regular expressions as patterns which Borf's router cannot.

-### Route Matching
+### Route Patterns

-Route patterns are a set of fragments separated by `/`.
-These fragments are of three types.
+Routes are identified by strings called patterns.
+A pattern defines the shape the path must match, with special placeholders for variables that appear within the route.
+Values matched by those placeholders are exposed for use in your code.
+Below are some examples of patterns and how they work.

-- Static: `/this/is/static` and will match only when the route is exactly `/this/is/static`.
+- Static: `/this/is/static` has no params and will match only when the route is exactly `/this/is/static`.
-- Dynamic: `/users/{id}/edit` will match anything that fits the static parts of the route and stores the parts enclosed in `{}` as named params.
-Named params will match anything, like `123` or `BobJones`.
-You can access these values inside the view.
+- Numeric params: `/users/{#id}/edit` has the named param `{#id}` which matches numbers only, such as `123` or `52`.
+The resulting value will be parsed as a number.
+- Generic params: `/users/{name}` has the named param `{name}` which matches anything in that position in the path.
+The resulting value will be a string.
-- Wildcard: `/users/*` will match anything beginning with `/users` and store everything after that as a `wildcard` named param. `*` is valid only at the end of a route.
+- Wildcard: `/users/*` will match anything beginning with `/users` and store everything after that in params as `wildcard`. `*` is valid only at the end of a route.

+Now, here are some route examples in the context of an app:

 ```js
 import { PersonDetails, ThingIndex, ThingDetails, ThingEdit, ThingDelete } from "./components.js";